vladimir2240/vladimir2240/README.md

 ### Hi, `stranger`!

 At the moment I am actively working on a large-scale update of my Github profile.
-Please, give me some time to finish and you will be shocked!
+Please, give me some time to finish and you will be surprised!

 <!---